 The School employs a qualified RGN Nurse.
 She is present in the Health Centre 8:30am-4:00 pm, weekdays.
-In the case of her absence during these hours, a first aider with a First Aid at Work qualification assumes the role.
+In the case of her absence during these hours, a first aider with a First Aid qualification assumes the role.
+Staff members will be Liz Dollins, Jo Norriss, Kirsty Grosse and Vicky Mather.